VOLD: Reasoning Transfer from LLMs to Vision-Language Models via On-Policy Distillation: Experiments

-\paragraph{Component Analysis of VOLD} To isolate the contribution of each component in our framework, we compare the full \vold pipeline against its constituent parts across diverse benchmarks.
+To isolate the contribution of each component in our framework, we compare the full \vold pipeline against its constituent parts across diverse benchmarks.
 Table~\ref{tab:ablation_vold} presents results for three configurations: SFT-only training on MoT-Teacher-8B, SFT followed by RL-only (without on-policy distillation), and our complete VOLD.
 The full \vold pipeline consistently achieves the best performance across all benchmarks, with particularly notable improvements on MMStar (55.2\% vs 50.47\%), MathVision (27.96\% vs 24.01\%), and LogicVista (44.96\% vs 38.26\%).
 Interestingly, the SFT-only model shows degraded performance compared to the base model, which we attribute to the inclusion of unfiltered teacher reasoning traces that may contain incorrect reasoning paths leading to wrong answers.
 Despite this initial performance drop, the SFT phase remains essential for establishing distributional alignment that enables effective teacher guidance during subsequent RL training with on-policy distillation.
 The RL-only configuration achieves moderate improvements over SFT-only but falls short of \vold's performance, confirming that neither component alone is sufficient for optimal reasoning transfer.
 We leave the exploration of more sophisticated SFT dataset filtering strategies for future work, as removing incorrect traces would significantly increase the computational cost of generating the initial training corpus.

-In the Appendix, we provide additional ablations analyzing the impact of SFT duration\ref{app:ablation:sft} and teacher model size\ref{app:ablations:teacher_sizes}, finding that sufficient initial alignment is a crucial prerequisite and that teacher performance gains show diminishing returns.
+In the supplementary material, we provide additional ablations analyzing the impact of SFT duration in Section~\ref{app:ablation:sft} and teacher model size in Section~\ref{app:ablations:teacher_sizes} as well as an evaluation of general multimodal capabilities in Section~\ref{app:general_capabilities}, \vold as a foundation for image-based RL in Section~\ref{app:vold_rl_image}, and generalization to other RL algorithms in Section~\ref{app:gspo}.
+Overall, it shows that a sufficient initial alignment is a crucial prerequisite and that teacher performance gains show diminishing returns.